ProfDorukTan/Line-Following-Buggy/README.md

 ## Project Overview

-The project utilizes the STM32F401RE microcontroller, 6 TCRT 5000 sensors, 2 DC motors, and 2 encoders.
+The project utilizes the STM32F401RE microcontroller, 6 TCRT 5000 sensors, 2 DC motors, 2 encoders, and optional bluetooth sensor.
+The program will not work unless the exact microcontroller connections are configured.

 ### Objective